mvolkmann/context-easy/hooks.md

 The `useState` function is a hook that takes the initial value of the state and returns an array containing the current value and a function to change it.
-Often the state is a primitive value, but it can also be an object or array.

 In this example,
 `petName` holds the current value of the state.